mcneel/developer.rhino3d.com/_guide_topics/compute/what-is-hops.md

 To create a function that can be referenced by Hops, we need to break our definition into three distinct sections; one to define our input parameters, another to specify the outputs, and finally a section which performs the *actions* of the function.

 In this example we want to create a simple function that will take in a user's name as an input (i.e., David) and return a message such as *"Hello David!"*.

+### Install Hops

+Before we begin, let's start by making sure Hops is installed properly.
+There are a few ways to install hops on your machine.
+  1. [Install Hops](rhino://package/search?name=hops) (This will launch Rhino)
+  1. Or, type `PackageManager` on the Rhino command line.
+      1. Then, search for “Hops”
+      1. Select Hops and then Install

 ### Create an Input

-Let's start by defining an input text parameter.
+Now that we have Hops installed, let's start defining our function by creating an input text parameter.
 Under the *Params Tab > Util Group* you will see a collection of Context Getter components.
 Place a **Get String** component onto your canvas.
-Right-click on the middle of this component and change the name from *"Get String"* to *"Name"*.
-This value is what Hops will use as the input parameter name.
+Right-click on the middle of this component and change the name from `Get String` to `Name`.
+This value is what Hops will use as for the input parameter name.
 <img src="{{ site.baseurl }}/images/hops_getting_started_01.png">{: .img-center  width="100%"}

 You can assign a default value to this parameter by connecting a string to the input of the Get String component.
 Add a **Text Panel** to the canvas.
 This can be found under the *Params Tab > Input Group*.
 Double-click on the Text Panel and write your name in the input.